rachelbeery/Flatiron-Capstone/README.md

 ## Project Overview

 This project uses regression analysis to study community resiliency and predicts hazard mitigation success.
 To reduce community damage, money, and resources spent we can increase our ROI through correct allocation of hazard mitigation funds.
-How do we measure hazard mitigation success?

-- Tax money spent on hazard mitigation compared to recovery efforts

-- Time taken to resolve natural disaster damage

--
+### Hazard Mitigation

+### Recovery

 ### The Data